Venafi/venafips/docs/functions/Get-VdcAttribute.md

 ### -ThrottleLimit
 Limit the number of threads when running in parallel; the default is 100.
 Setting the value to 1 will disable multithreading.
-On PS v5 the ThreadJob module is required.
+On PS v5 the ThreadJob module is required at module loading time.
 If not found, multithreading will be disabled.

 ```yaml